-Without a water softener, calcium and magnesium (the hardness minerals) can have devastating affects on your home’s plumbing as well as your ability to clean, even though the EPA has no published limits on these.
+Calcium and magnesium (the hardness minerals) can have very damaging affects on your home’s plumbing as well as your ability to clean, even though the EPA has no published limits on these.
 The EPA maximum allowable level for iron as a secondary contaminant is .3 parts per million and for manganese is .05 parts per million.
 Small amounts of these minerals can create very noticeable, even devastating affects on your home’s water quality.

 The following chart identifies hard water levels.
 Compare your test data: